Welcome to HowesFamilies.com Genealogy Pages

 Thank you

-Final note: this study is done under the auspices of the Guild of One Name Studies (GOONS).
+Note: this study is done under the auspices of the Guild of One-Name Studies (GOONS).
 Our ultimate goal is to collect as many occurrences of our name as we can find around the world.
-Under GOONS rules we are obliged to respond to all queries.
+Under Guild rules we are obliged to respond to all queries.
 We'd do that anyway but if we don't live up to it, please feel free to let them know at www.one-name.org.

 FEATURE ARTICLES